NicolaiVBonderup/BusinessIntelligenceElective/README.md

 `scrapy runspider sales.py --nolog`

 This will run the scraper, creating a .CSV file in the working directory with the results.
 The `--nolog` modifier can be left off in order to see realtime logs from the scraper, but it will flood the console with a log from Scrapy for every site opened.

+#### How many sales records are there per zip code area?
+How many in total?

+In order to produce this data, we ran our Python script with the option to generate separate CSV files for every zipcode.
+Thereafter, we ran the follow bash command:

+`find . -name '*.csv' | xargs wc -l`

+The full results are available in the file [sales_results.md](https://github.com/NicolaiVBonderup/BusinessIntelligenceElective/blob/master/sales_results.md).
+The full linecount of every sales record is *insert when finished*

+#### For which zip code area do you have the most sales records?

+#### For which zip code area do you have the fewest sales records?